paritytech/stale-issues-finder/README.md

   - **defaults** to the organization where this action is ran.
 - `days-stale`: Amount of days since the last activity for an issue to be considered *stale*.
   - **default**: 5
+- `noComments`: Boolean.
+If the action should only fetch issues that have 0 comments.
+  - Short for `Ignore issues that have comments`.
+  - **default**: false
+- `ignoreAuthors`: Array of usernames that, if an issue was created by them, will be ignored.
+  - Short for `Ignore issues coming from these authors`.
+  - **optional**
+  - **Important**: If set, be sure to read the [Warning about authors field](#warning-about-authors-field) section.

 #### Accessing other repositories